Warning: lots of wanderlust and beauty ahead! Thank you Croatia…we miss you already ♥

 - Length of stay: 2 nights

 - Getting around: explore the Old City by foot.
-Some of the stone streets & staircases can be slippery, so be careful if you’re walking in sandals!
-Comfortable walking/athletic shoes recommended 🙂
+The stone streets & staircases can be slippery.
+Comfortable walking shoes recommended 🙂

 - Accommodation: Villa Sigurata was perfect.
 Located within the Old City walls and air-conditioned, which was a lifesaver!
 Our room was small but comfortable.
 We used Chase points to book our stay.

 - Dining & imbibing: sunset drinks at Buža Bar should not be missed.
 For a phenomenal waterfront dining experience, head to Gradska Kavana Arsenal.

 - Day trip idea: nearby Lokrum island is only a 15-minute boat ride away